 (d) As soon as practicable after the end of each Plan Year, but not later than January 31 of the next ensuing year, the Employer shall determine the maximum amount of salary reduction contributions which could have been made by such Participant for such Plan Year under the Retirement and Savings Plan consistent with the limitations under Code Sections 402(g) and 401(k)(3).
-The lesser of (i) such maximum amount or (ii) the amount of the salary reduction contribution made by such Participant for such Plan Year under the salary reduction contribution made by such Participant for such Plan Year under subsection (a) shall be distributed to such Participant makes the election pursuant to subsection (e).
+The lesser of (i) such maximum amount or (ii) the amount of the salary reduction contribution made by such Participant for such Plan Year under subsection (a) shall be distributed to such Participant by no later than March 15 of such next ensuing year, unless such Participant makes the election pursuant to subsection (e).